Emdashes. The New Yorker between the lines

 Headline Shooter: A rat-a-tat list of breaking stories.
 Headline Shooter is also the name of a 1933 movie in which Robert Benchley played a radio announcer.

 Seal Barks envelops all the posts about art—cartoons, covers, spots, photos, and illustrations.
 The name comes from the classic 1932 cartoon by James Thurber, in which a fed-up woman says to the man next to her in bed, “All right, have it your way—you heard a seal bark!”
 In a related category, “O Caption!
-My Caption!”, we interview the winners of the weekly Cartoon Caption Contest, who must battle nearly 7,000 other entrants to make the grade and claim their prize.
+My Caption!”, Emily interviewed numerous winners of the weekly Cartoon Caption Contest, who must battle thousands of other entrants to make the grade and claim their prize.
 It’s an elite and fascinating band.

-On the Spot: News and reviews of events, like readings, talks, plays, musical performances, gallery openings, and so on.
-“On the Spot” is also for announcing events we can’t go to, because they’re in Alaska or something.
-Emily prefers not to take notes at parties, so you’ll have to rely on others for scuttlebutt.
+On the Spot: News and reviews of events—readings, talks, plays, musical performances, gallery openings, and so on.
+“On the Spot” is also for announcing events we couldn’t go to, because they’re in Alaska or something.
+We have a strict policy of never taking notes at social events, so you’ll have to rely on others for media scuttlebutt.

 Looked Into is for focused, critical examination of things (like books and blog posts, but not events).

-Pick of the Issue: What to read?
-We choose the juiciest cuts from The New Yorker and other magazines.
+Pick of the Issue: The pile on the bedside table has become a skyscraper.
+What to read?
+The juiciest cuts from The New Yorker and other magazines.

-Eustace Google: We google phrases, names, and other mysteries so you don’t have to.
+Eustace Google: Intrepid Emdashers google phrases, names, and other mysteries so you don’t have to.
 It’s a veritable Katz’s Deli of links in further pursuit of the details in a story, drawing, ad, or news item.

 Eds.: Items about New Yorker editors-in-chief since the start of the magazine: Harold Ross, William Shawn, Robert Gottlieb, Tina Brown, and David Remnick.

-The Catbird Seat: Friends & Guests is where people we like write about whatever they want.
+The Catbird Seat: Friends & Guests is where talented people write about whatever they want.

-Jonathans Are Illuminated This category concerns all Jonathans of letters, the ones you know well and the ones who have yet to leap into Bright Young Jonathanness.
+Jonathans Are Illuminated: This category concerns the Jonathans of letters, both the ones you know well and the ones who have yet to leap into Bright Young Jonathanness.

-X-Rea tracks sightings of and inquiries into the work of illustrator, designer, and man-about town Rea Irvin, who is best known for being The New Yorker’s first art director.
-He created not only the iconic ironic dandy Eustace Tilley but the magazine’s signature typeface.
-As you can guess from the category’s title, his name is pronounced “Ray” as in Sugar, not “Ree” as in readerly.
+X-Rea tracks sightings of and inquiries into the work of illustrator, designer, and man-about town Rea Irvin.
+Irvin is best known for being The New Yorker’s first art director; he created not only the iconic ironic dandy Eustace Tilley but the magazine’s signature typeface.
+(Emily wrote a Print feature about his aesthetic and typographic innovations: “Everybody Loves Rea Irvin.”)
+As you can guess from the column’s title, Irvin’s name is pronounced “Ray” as in Sugar, not “Ree” as in readerly.

-Personal: At last, something really bloggy!
+Personal: At last, something really blogworthy!
 Read Emily’s Innermost Thoughts, or at least the ones she chooses to share with the wide world web.

 Other em dash aficionados: